Suspicious Package

 This usually works fine, but if the item being moved is a notarized app, the TCC mechanism requires that the process being granted the new permissions — Suspicious Package, in this example — be enabled for App Management (which is managed in System Settings at Privacy & Security > App Management).
 Since Suspicious Package has no reason to have App Management, it likely does not, and thus TCC denies the request and posts the above notification.

 Despite the wording of the notification, Suspicious Package wasn't actually prevented from doing anything, because it never wanted to modify the app.
-You can simply dismiss the notification, which should not appear again.
+You can simply dismiss the notification, which should not appear again (unless you reset the TCC database).
 There is no reason to give Suspicious Package the App Management ability; it doesn't need it.

 Note that “moving” an app includes moving it to the trash.
 So you might see this notification as a result of disposing of the item exported by Suspicious Package.